 “Jack-Jack, it’s time to put our shoes on!”
 I yelp, zooming around the house to collect our things.
-Let’s see: coats, hats, gloves, yoga pants, wallet … wait, where is my wallet?
+Let’s see: coats, hats, gloves, masks, yoga pants, wallet… wait, where is my wallet?
 I glance at my son; his eyes inches from the screen, not budging.

 Reader, in the span of a minute, I committed no less than three cardinal parenting sins: excess screen time, bribes and bartering, and a big one, shouting.
 This is not the norm in my household.
 Sadly, I’ve lived variations of this scenario more than once.

 I’m Not a Perfect Mom—These Are My Confessions

 Perhaps you’re shaking your head in incredulity.
 Or maybe you counted more(!) mistakes than I did.
 Wherever you land, I want you to know this: on the aforementioned Thursday, I felt like a bad mom.
 No, a horrible one.

 Have you ever had a day like that?
 You forget something important, snap at your family, keep stumbling, and when you finally crumple into the sheets, you lie awake worrying you’ve ruined your children’s lives and surely they will be in therapy for this—years of it—and there’s no way you could possibly measure up to the pressures of this motherhood gig.
 You’re right about one thing: there’s no way any of us can measure up to the “perfect” mom.
 She’s pure fiction.
 Deep down, we know this.
 Still, we try.

 There’s no way any of us can measure up to the ‘perfect’ mom.
 She’s pure fiction.
 Deep down, we know this.
 Still, we try.